 As someone who travels frequently for work, it’s often very difficult to maintain a good diet, especially for someone who is 40 plus years of age.
 This is something I’ve been struggling with throughout my journey.
 I’ve tried calorie counting, Weight Watchers, various iOS apps, and reading a number of books.
 I think I’ve finally found something that works, provided that I maintain a certain amount of willpower.
 There’s a lot of discussion about nutrition for BJJ.
 I don’t claim to be an expert, but rather, I’m simply sharing my personal experience.

 Calorie Counting and 10,000 Steps Per Day

 At first, I had to make some lifestyle changes.
 For me, the best way to do this was to quantify my caloric intake.
 Even though my iOS app of choice, MyFitnessPal, wasn’t always 100% accurate, it forced me to stay accountable for the food I ate.
-And my Fitbit forced me to commit to leading a more active lifestyle.
+And my Fitbit Charge 2 forced me to commit to leading a more active lifestyle.
 Fortunately, NYC is a walking city, so it was easy to maintain a regular schedule of long walks, whether to and from work or just while running errands.

 The tricky part came when I began doing strength training more often and with increasing intensity.
 I found that in an effort to meet my calorie cutting goals (at least according to my iOS app), I would begin to see signs of overtraining or undereating.
 Something had to change.